rudderlabs/typewriter/.github/CONTRIBUTING.md

 ## Notes on JSON Schema AST

-JSON Schema is a large spec, but Typewriter aims to support just the subset of JSON Schema that is relevant code generation across multiple languages:
+JSON Schema is a large spec, but RudderTyper aims to support just the subset of JSON Schema that is relevant code generation across multiple languages:

 - Field Types: `string`, `integer`, `number`, `boolean`, `any`, `array`, `object`
 - Union Types